joshgillies/node-matrix-importer/README.md

  - Unlock the true potential of the "[Import Assets from XML Tool]".
  - Provide programatic API for generating asset import.xml manifests.
- - Optimise import.xml manifests by batching various operations.
+ - Optimize import.xml manifests by batching various operations.
  - Parse exported asset trees for local replication, thus enabling offline development.
  - Investigate alternate uses for the "[Import Assets from XML Tool]". eg. update assets from XML.